Tucson JCC tennis program helps kids on autism spectrum grow, interact with others

 "Miguel came to us with (the idea of becoming an ACEing Autism site) and said he would love to do this," said Director of Wellness Amy Dowe.
 "We gave him autonomy when he came on to really get creative, and he's really stepped in since he got here."

-Coelho quickly implemented a ball recycling program, solving the center's age-old problem of what to do with its members' discarded tennis balls.
-With large bins on the courts that get traded out when they're full, the recycling program is running at full steam.
+Coelho quickly urged Dowe and others to implement a ball recycling program, solving the center's age-old problem of what to do with its members' discarded tennis balls.
+With large bins on the courts that get traded out when they're full, the recycling program will be up and running as soon as the bins arrive from their partner organization.

 "Tennis balls are a huge environmental issue.
 Millions of tennis balls go to waste every year," Coelho said.
 "Our tennis storage had 700 to 800 balls that we didn't know what to do with."